The Long Island Seed Project

 Mass Cross- Cheese Pumpkin Mass Cross

-This is a new project we embarked on this past summer when we allowed several breeding lines of Cheese Pumpkins to cross.
+This is a new project we embarked on last summer when we allowed several breeding lines of Cheese Pumpkins to cross.
 Included are various sizes, mostly tan kinds including American heirlooms, the South America Calabazza, little Japanese Ridged Cheese and the French Cheese types.
 All round and flattened cheese shapes.
 Terrific material to start your own breeding program.
+You may want to select for thickness of flesh, deep orange color, earliness, roundness, fall decoration...it is all here.
 These will be a blend of OP's and F1 hybrids.
 (15 seeds)

 Pumpkin- C. Pepo